 Later in the 1980s Washington's tax burden returned to the level of about \$115 and rankings of about 16th were common.
 During the early 1990s the tax burden rose, and for several years the tax burden ranged between \$121 and \$123.
 Rankings were as high as 9th-11th.
 A major factor was the package of state tax increases enacted in 1993 which amounted to a biennial increase in state revenues of \$650 million.
 Also influencing high tax collections during the 1990s was a very high rate of population growth for the state.
-From FY 1989 to FY 1992, only the states of Alaska and Nevada experienced a more rapid rate of population growth.
 New residents typically purchase appliances and other durable goods to furnish new homes.
 This causes an increase in tax elasticity and a short-term increase in revenues which can exceed the growth rate in income.

-Since 1995 Washington's tax burden by the income measure has declined steadily from \$123.00 to \$111.25 and the state's ranking has dropped from 11th to 20th.
-The FY 1999 tax burden is the lowest level since the recession year of 1982.
-This is largely due to the rollback of state B&O tax rates, the sales tax exemption of manufacturing machinery, reductions in the state property tax rate, and a myriad of new tax exemptions enacted in recent legislative sessions.
-Also, continued high personal income in the state has helped to drive the tax burden statistic downward.
+Washington's tax burden by the income measure declined steadily from \$123.00 in 1995 to \$100.90 in 2002, and the state's ranking dropped from 11th to 32nd.
+The FY 2002 tax burden was by far the lowest level since the recession year of 1981.
+The 2004 tax burden figure and the state's ranking are up somewhat from the low in 2002 but remain well below the levels of a decade ago.
+The decline in Washington's tax burden over the past decade is largely due to elimination of the motor vehicle excise tax, the rollback of 1993 B&O tax increases, the sales tax exemption of manufacturing machinery, reductions in the state property tax rate, and a myriad of new tax incentives and other exemptions enacted in recent legislative sessions.